 For Bluetooth Mesh there is the Mesh Developer Study Guide which includes simple coding exercises to learn some of the most important Bluetooth Mesh concepts.

 All products deploying Bluetooth technology must go through the Bluetooth SIG's Qualification Process.
-There are online resources to learn more about the Bluetooth Qualification Process as well as tutorials on the Launch Studio which is the online tool used to complete the Bluetooth Qualification Process.
+There are online resources to learn more about the Bluetooth Qualification Process as well as Start Guide on the Launch Studio which is the online tool used to complete the Bluetooth Qualification Process.

 The Bluetooth QDIDs for Silicon Labs components can be found in QSG139: Getting Started with Bluetooth® Software Development, on section 2.2.